Alexander Ragoza: October Revolution and Russian Civil War

 After the October Revolution of 1917, the Bolshevik Military Revolutionary Committee removed Ragoza from command of the 4th Army on 21 November 1917.
 Following the February Revolution of 1917, the Ukrainian People's Republic had declared its independence in June 1917, but an April 1918 coup d'etat under the supervision of the German Empire toppled that regime and replaced it with an anti-Bolshevik dictatorship under Hetman of Ukraine Pavlo Skoropadskyi, who outlawed all socialist political parties, established a new Ukrainian State, and created an anti-Bolshevik front.
-A Ukrainian himself, Ragoza in April 1918 became the highest-ranking officer — a general bunchuzhnyi, or "staff general," equivalent to a field marshal — in the Ukrainian State's army, the Hetmanite Army, and he joined the Skoropadskyi government as its minister of war in May 1918.
-He began to organize an army for the new state consisting of eight infantry corps, reestablished the Ukrainian Cossacks as a component of the army, recruited numerous officers of many ethnicities from the old Imperial Russian Army to serve in the Hetmanite Army, and introduced Ukrainian as the new army's language.
+Ragoza in April 1918 became the highest-ranking officer — a general bunchuzhnyi, or "staff general", equivalent to a field marshal — in the Ukrainian State's army, the Hetmanite Army, and he joined the Skoropadskyi government as its minister of war in May 1918.
+Within the structure of the Hetmanate, Ragoza has been described as representative of a "pro-Russian" faction which intended to put Ukraine in the center of the movement to remove the Bolsheviks from power in Russia.
+This, at the same time, would secure for Kiev the central position in the "gathering" of Russia.

+In his capacity as minister of war in Skoropadskyi's cabinet Ragoza worked to organize an army for the new state, consisting of eight infantry corps, reestablished the Ukrainian Cossacks as a component of the army, recruited numerous officers of many ethnicities from the old Imperial Russian Army to serve in the Hetmanite Army, and introduced Ukrainian as the new army's language.
 He raised a corps and three divisions during his tenure.
-When Germany withdrew its support after the Armistice of 11 November 1918 that ended World War I, Skoropadskyi's government fell, and Ragoza's tenure as minister of war ended on 14 November.
-The Ukrainian People's Republic again assumed power, and Ragoza declined to join its army.
-On 15 December 1918, he was arrested in Kiev on orders of the Ukrainian People's Republic's Directorate of Ukraine, but he soon was released.
+However, when Germany withdrew its support after the signing of the armistice that ended World War I, Skoropadskyi's government fell, and on November 14 Ragoza's tenure as minister of war ended.

-Ragoza went to Odessa — where units existed that professed support for the Volunteer Army and the Allied intervention in the Russian Civil War — with a goal of either emigrating or reaching the Kuban and joining the White Army to fight against the Bolsheviks in the Russian Civil War, but he was unsuccessful.
-He refused to leave Odessa when Red Army troops under the command of Nykyfor Hryhoriv approached, and when Hryhoriv's forces occupied the city in March 1919, they arrested Ragoza.
-The Bolshevik Cheka shot him on 29 June 1919 in Odessa's Katerynyns'ka Square after he refused to join the Red Army.
+After the restoration of the Ukrainian People's Republic Ragoza declined to join its army.
+Subsequently, on 15 December 1918, he was arrested in Kiev on the orders of the Directorate, but he was soon released.
+Shortly after that Ragoza left the Ukrainian capital for Odessa, where units loyal to the Volunteer Army, as well as troops from the interventionist powers, were stationed.
+His goal was to proceed further toward the Kuban and join the Whites to fight against the Bolsheviks, but while he managed to reach Odessa, he did not succeed in linking up with the anti-Bolshevik forces in time: in March 1919 Odessa was seized by troops under the command of ataman Nykyfor Hryhoriv, who was fighting under the Red banner at the time, and general Ragoza was promptly arrested.
+After he refused an offer to join the Bolshevik forces, he was executed on 29 June 1919 in Odessa's Catherine Square.